cjp0116/ticket/README.md

 - You need to have postgresql installed for this to work.
 - After installing postgresql, create a database naemd `ticket_system` and run the sql file `psql < data.sql` to populate the database.

+# How to start the app
+1. start the backend server first, under `/backend` you'll find `server.js`, start the app by `node server.js` or if you have nodemon installed, `nodemon server.js`
+2. Start the react app.
+Navigate to `/frontend` and type `npm start` to start the React app.
+3. If you look at the `/backend/data.sql` file you'll find that there is one user that has been inserted upon seeding the db.
+That user has admin rights, and the credentials are username : admin, password : admin.

 # DB Schema
 - You can see the database schema [here](https://app.quickdatabasediagrams.com/#/d/v7Eozr)